 You are responsible for doing the things the case plan requires.
 Child welfare caseworkers are supposed to help you get access to many of the activities and services needed to complete the case plan.
 But in reality, they may not be very helpful, especially to parents who are detained or deported.
 Detention facilities typically do not provide access to the kinds of programs and classes that case plans require.
 If the classes you need are not available in your detention center, talk to ICE and detention center staff to see if they can help.
-They may be able to order some educational materials or bring in resources from the local community. - [For more information about how If you are not getting help from detention center staff, you may call the ICE Detention Reporting and Information Line (DRIL) at 888-351-4024 (9116# from detention), or ask a relative or friend to contact either the local Field Office in your area or ICE Headquarters.
+They may be able to order some educational materials or bring in resources from the local community. ---- [For more information about how If you are not getting help from detention center staff, you may call to contact the Field Office and the ICE Community and Detainee Helpline at 1-888-351-4024, or ask Headquarters, see Appendix A.] a relative or friend to contact either the local Field Office in your area or ICE Headquarters.

-to contact the Field Office and Headquarters, see Appendix A.] When you receive your case plan, show it to ICE and explain the reasons why it will be hard for you to comply with it from detention.
+When you receive your case plan, show it to ICE and explain the reasons why it will be hard for you to comply with it from detention.
 Ask ICE to release you so you can participate in the plan.
 What do I do if it is impossible for me to comply with the case plan because I am detained or deported?
 If you are having a hard time participating in the case plan, and the child welfare caseworker is not helping you, the family court judge may be able to order them to provide services to your family.
 Work with your lawyer (if you have one), or a friend, relative or detention center staff to request orders for specific services that will help you stay in touch with your children and help you complete your case plan.

-The kinds of things a family court judge might order child welfare to do can include:

-- Ensuring that children are available for phone calls and providing access to collect calls if necessary; - Bringing children to see you if you are detained close enough to where they are living; - Providing counseling for you and your children.
+The kinds of things a family court judge might order child welfare to do can include: - Ensuring that children are available for phone calls and providing access to collect calls if necessary; - Bringing children to see you if you are detained close enough to where they are living; - Providing counseling for you and your children.

 Court-ordered services should be provided to you at no cost.
 The family court judge may or may not agree to order the services, and you may not be able to receive most of the services if you are detained or deported.
 But it is worth asking for them as they will benefit your children and help your case.
 If a judge requires child welfare to provide services, it might encourage ICE to help you access those services, or even release you.
 Can my children visit me?